-In order for the GNSS updates to be performed accurately, enter the 3-D offset from the navigation center of the IMU sensor array to the GNSS antenna phase center.
+To perform GNSS updates accurately, enter the 3-D offset, in metres, from IMU sensor array's navigation centre to the GNSS antenna.
 This offset vector must be entered with respect to the body-frame of the vehicle, as the image in the shaded box shows.